"

 An example of a multi-stage launch vehicle is the Saturn V, the spacecraft located on the top of the vehicle.

-The first stage is used for the initial part of the launch until its fuel is expended, and then this stage is jettisoned.
-The second stage then takes over and propels the vehicle to a much higher altitude, and this second stage is also jettisoned after its fuel is exhausted.
+The first stage is used for the initial part of the launch until its fuel is exhausted, at which point it is jettisoned.
+The second stage then takes over and propels the vehicle to a much higher altitude, and it is also jettisoned after its fuel is exhausted.
 Next, the third stage takes over and rapidly accelerates the payload to its orbital velocity.
 Finally, the third stage may be jettisoned as the payload reaches its required orbital altitude.

 The advantage of launching the satellite with a multi-stage rocket in a staging process is that it reaches a higher final velocity because the mass (weight) of the rocket is substantially reduced after each stage is depleted of fuel and jettisoned, so less total propellant is needed.
 The ultimate engineering goal of staging is to maximize the payload ratio, meaning the largest amount of payload is carried up to the required burnout velocity using the least non-payload weight (i.e., the empty weight of the rocket structure plus its propellant).

-Rockets with two stages may launch payloads that must go into low Earth orbit.
+Rockets with two stages may launch payloads into low Earth orbit.
 However, three stages may be required for payloads that must reach higher altitudes or deep space.
-For example, multi-stage boosters are always needed to reach geostationary or geosynchronous orbits.
+Multi-stage boosters are always needed to reach geostationary or geosynchronous orbits.

 Schematic diagram showing the flow of fuel and oxidizer through a rocket engine into the combustion chamber.